arajodeveloper/react_intro/intro.md

 ---

 ## Challenge!
-<h4>The goal of the following challenge is for you to practice nesting components and getting familiar with class based component syntax.
+<p>The goal of the following challenge is for you to practice nesting components and getting familiar with class based component syntax.

 Create a new HTML file.
 Copy the following code into your file: